Public School No. 29

 Public School No. 29, also known as Lamborn Library, is a historic school building located at Hockessin, New Castle County, Delaware.
 It was built in 1870 as a one-room school; a second floor and classroom was added about 1890. is a two-story, brick building on a stone foundation with basement.
 It has a gable roof and features fish-scale shingles and Stick style detailing on the gable ends.
+The last owner of the building in the Lamborn family was Levis H. Lamborn.
 It was occupied by a school until 1932, after which it was used as a library and community center.
 The library moved to a new building in 1994.

 It was listed on the National Register of Historic Places in 1978.

+The building was gifted to the Hockessin Historical Society in 2014.